 A long-term small business loan will have a repayment term of five to 10 years, typically.
 This is the kind of loan that traditional banks and credit unions will offer, though you will also find some online lenders offering them.
 SBA loans are a good example of long-term loans.

 A business loan is great for many companies, but not all.
-Depending on your needs, you might be better off with a line of credit or business credit cards.
+Depending on your needs, you might be better off with a line of credit or one or more business credit cards.

 - Help keep cash flow steady

 - A wide range of interest rates and terms available

 - Those with bad credit won’t qualify for the best rates